Shiutang-Li/Enron-data-poi-identifier/README.md

 * Python 2.7
 * Numpy, Pandas, sklearn, pickle

-## Run the codes
+## Run the code

-* feature_format.py and tester.py are only utilities.
-If the reader would like to run Final_proj.ipynb, please include these files.
+* Download or git clone this repo, run all the cells from top to bottom in [Final_proj.ipynb](https://github.com/Shiutang-Li/Enron-data-poi-identifier/blob/master/Final_proj.ipynb).

-* final_project_dataset.pkl is the data set used in this project.
+* feature_format.py and tester.py are utilities, final_project_dataset.pkl is the data set used in this project.